gwdevhub/gwlauncher/README.md

 There may be more side effects, however these are the effects I have seen.
 The general problem is that any process involving writing to Gw.dat will fail.
 It is generally advised *not* to tick the .dat patch.

-#### GW Plugins
+#### GW Plugins (.dll or .tpf)

-If you create a folder named "plugins" within the Gw.exe folder, the launcher will load all .dll's or shortcuts (.lnk) to .dll's inside this folder on launch.
-This is beneficial for many reasons as you can load plugins and modules at runtime, for example umod's d3d9.dll can be loaded, avoiding the global hook and its side effects.
+If you create a folder named "plugins" within the folder, the launcher will load all .dll's or shortcuts (.lnk) to .dll's inside this folder on launch.
 Dll's placed in gwlauncher/plugins folder will load for every instance, dll's in the <gw-installation-path>/plugins folder will only load for the instance launched from that path.
 Alternatively there is also a GUI to select plugins for specific accounts when you edit the account.
-Texmod files may already be selected, but do not have any effect yet.
+Similarly, all .tpf or .zip files will be loaded as TexMod files.
+This means that you do not have to use uMod anymore, if you only want basic TexMod functionality.